5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ### Are you *sure*, you want to do this?
 From a user's perspective, making audio work in hackintosh is a no-brainer: add AppleALC to the kext folder of your Boot Manager, enter the correct ALC Layout-ID to the config and reboot.
 And voilà: Sound!

-But once you are on the other end, trying to actually *create* your own ALC Layout-ID this becomes a completely different story quickly and chances are that your custom Layout-ID won't work at all the first time around.
+But once you are on the other end, trying to actually *create* your own ALC Layout-ID this becomes a completely different story quickly and it's almost a give that your Layout-ID won't work at all the first time around.
 So, are you still sure you *want* to do this?

 💡 **TIPS**